mikiec84/ChatEngineWithAWSComprehend/README.md

 # A ChatRoom With Topic Discovery Based on Locations

 Follow this README to build your forum chat room with the help of PubNub ChatEngine and AWS Comprehend.
-This forum chat room, provides the functionality of a chat room with the ability to suggest topics based on locations.
+This forum chat room provides the functionality of a chat room with the ability to suggest topics based on locations.

-This repository contains the demo application for this forum chat room, along with a simulated chat session between a groupl of users.
+This repository contains the demo application for this forum chat room, along with a simulated chat session between a group of users.
 The source code for this chat app is in Javascript.
 Some level of familiarity with NodeJS, JQuery and standard Javascript language is expected.

 For reference, you can check the documentation of [PubNub Chat Engine](https://www.pubnub.com/products/chatengine/), [PubNub Functions](https://www.pubnub.com/products/functions/) and [AWS Comprehend](https://aws.amazon.com/comprehend/), which are the main components of this app.